mlorenzati/libSDL12/README.md

 --------

 Several Makefiles for different targets are present in this codebase.
-The one I was using for the AMMX enabled builds is "Makefile.bax".
+The one I was using for the AMMX enabled builds is "Makefile".
 The compilers I've successfully used were gcc2.95 and gcc6.3.1b (20171120).

 The static libSDL.a can be built by

-    make -f Makefile.bax
+    make CPU=68040 PREFX=/path/to/amiga-gcc/root

-I assume a cross-compile environment at /opt/amigaos-68k.
+If no PREFX is defined during make, the default will be /opt/m68k-amigaos.
 Change the prefix path as necessary.
 Compiler, Assembler and Linker binary names might need adjusting, too.
 Please also have a look at VFLAGS.
 The old cross-compile toolchain I had was putting the AmigaOS includes into "os-include".
 The recently released GCC6 toolchain by Bebbo